Who Is Rahm Emanuel?

 Emanuel was the topic of several Chicago news reports in 2012, following claims by the Chicago Teachers Union that the mayor had been withholding resources from Chicago Public Schools.
 Emanuel also received flak for his decision to leave Chicago amidst plans of a Chicago-wide teachers' strike in order to speak at the Democratic National Convention.

 On September 4, 2018, Emanuel delivered the stunning announcement that he would not run for re-election next year.
 “This has been the job of a lifetime, but it is not a job for a lifetime," the mayor said.
-He left office in May 2019, following the election of Democrat Lori Lightfoot, he left office in May 2019.
+He left office in May 2019, following the election of Democrat Lori Lightfoot.

 Emanuel is married to Amy Rule, whom he met on a blind date.
 The couple has three children, a son, Zachariah, and daughters Ilana and Leah.